he-yang/JSON-to-Excel/source/profeatures.md

 For subscription terms, kindly refer to the [Terms of Use](termsofuse.md)

-## Pro Code

-Pro Code is the `email address` you used during the checkout process of the Excel-to-JSON add-in on Stripe.
-This code is required to access pro features.

-## Pro Features
+## 6.2 Pro Features

 ### No Ads

-After a successful conversion with a valid Pro Code, starting from the next launch (you can shut down the add-in and then start it again), the add-in will no longer display ads.
+After a successful conversion with a valid Pro Code, starting from the next launch (you can shut down JSON to Excel and then start it again), JSON to Excel will no longer display ads.
-Ads will be displayed if you do not have a valid Pro Code, or if you do not have a valid subscription to the add-in.
+Ads will be displayed if you do not have a valid Pro Code, or if you do not have a valid subscription to JSON to Excel.

-> Note, If you still see ads displayed from time to time, try to make a conversion with a valid Pro Code, then restart the add-in.
+> Note, If you still see ads displayed from time to time, try to make a conversion with a valid Pro Code, then restart JSON to Excel.

 ### Nested Delimeter

 The Nested Delimeter specifies how to handle nested objects in JSON.
 You can choose from:
 - Dot (.) - Default
 - Underscore (_)
+- Double Underscore (__)
 - Forward slash (/)

 For example, with this JSON: